First-Semester Separation Tips for the Parents of College FreshmenAlyssa Abel

 The most important thing to do before, during and after any conversation with your student?
 Trust that you have done a good job.

 You may not get to every topic on your mind and in your heart, but sometimes one will lead to another.
 I believe we never regret the conversations we do have with our daughters and sons, but we may regret the ones we didn’t have.
 Ideally, we aim to have an open, ongoing dialogue with our students about important issues and these are all topics that should be revisited during the college years as your student continues to grow, learn and change.
 The following talking points will help you get started.

 Discuss the consequences of underage drinking, the importance of setting drink limits when students do drink, and using the buddy system at parties.
-Do your homework so you can explain how certain drugs (both street drugs and misused legal drugs) affect the body and how mixing specific drugs and alcohol can have deadly consequences.
+Do your homework so you can explain how certain drugs (both street drugs and misused prescription drugs) affect the body and how mixing specific drugs and alcohol can have deadly consequences.